1.23 HRPP Training Requirements

 5.2.

-Individual Training5.2.1.IRBORAAdministratorswill provide individualized training to anyresearchfaculty,personnel on request.
+Individual Training5.2.1.TheIRBORAAdministratorswill provide individualized training to anyresearchfaculty,personnel on request.
 This training may be conducted in the ORAstaff oratstudentanyassociatedrequested location within the Organization.5.2.2.Supervisors of new employees ofwith the Organizationmay request IRB Introduction and Overviewasmandatory training.
 This training is generally provided by an IRB Administrator.requested.

 -